fidelepalouki/google_cloud_apigee_api_platform/2_API_Security_on_Google_Cloud_s_Apigee_API_Platform.md

   - TLS (Transport Layer Security)

-    - Successor of SSL (Secure Soccets Layer)
+    - Successor of SSL (Secure Sockets Layer)
     - Establishes encrypted http link between client and server (https)
     - Certificates prove identity
     - TLS handshake: Client encrypt some data with **server's public key** and sends it to Server.
-Server mus be able de decrypt it using **its secret key**
+Server must be able de decrypt it using **its secret key**
     - One-way TLS (server validation)
       - Standard web https
       - Server presents certificate to prove identity, client does not (**Server Keystore**)